-Medicare and most health insurance, including Medicare Supplement Insurance (Medigap), don't pay for long-term care.
-This type of care (sometimes called "long-term services and supports") includes medical and non-medical care for people who have a chronic illness or disability.
+Medicare and most health insurance, including Medicare Supplement Insurance (Medigap), don't pay for non-medical long-term care services (go to page 43 for home health services).
 This includes personal care assistance, like help with everyday activities, including dressing, bathing and using the bathroom.
-Long-term care may also include home-delivered meals, adult day health care, home and community-based services and others.
-You may be eligible for this care through Medicaid, or you can choose to buy private long-term care insurance.
+Non-medical long-term care services may also include home-delivered meals, adult day health care, home and community-based services and others.
+You may be eligible for some of this care through Medicaid, or you can choose to buy private long-term care insurance.

-You can get long-term care at home, in the community, in an assisted living facility, or in a nursing home.
-It's important to start planning for long-term care now to maintain your independence and to make sure you get the care you may need, in the setting you want, now and in the future.
+You can get non-medical long-term care services at home, in the community, in an assisted living facility, or in a nursing home.
+It's important to start planning for non-medical long-term care now to maintain your independence and to make sure you get the care you may need, in the setting you want, now and in the future.